UrsSchmidt/aquila/README.md

 Change the path in `aq.sh` to point to your `aquila.jar` file.
 Then run `cp aq.sh /usr/local/bin/aq`.
 You might need sudo rights.
 You can then use `#!/usr/local/bin/aq` as the shebang in your scripts, which will call the `aq.sh` script and in turn call the interpreter.

+## Running the test suite on Ubuntu

+Make sure that you have already built the project.
+Then you can simply run `./run-tests.sh` and the whole test suite will be executed.

 ## Syntax highlighting for gedit